 This paper assesses liquidity conditions in foreign exchange (FX) spot and derivatives markets using intra-day data for a period after the global financial crisis.
 Given that FX forwards and swap markets are by some measures even deeper that the spot market, an assessment of FX liquidity requires taking such instruments into account.
 We find that spot and forward market liquidity is intimately linked.
 Furthermore, the co-movement between FX funding and market liquidity, as gleaned from the pricing of both types of instruments, has increased over time.
 This development is tied to dealer balance sheet capacity.
 While top dealers dominate liquidity provision in spot throughout the sample period, they tend to pull back from market-making in FX forwards and swaps around regulatory reporting periods.
-This has led to more market-making activity by smaller dealers in FX forwards and swaps.
-However, increased competition by small dealers in the forward markets does not appear to lead to an improvement in liquidity conditions, because small dealers require wider spreads in their market-making business and are less informed compared to large dealers.
-In fact, we also find evidence of adverse spillovers to spot market liquidity from higher and more volatile spreads charged by smaller dealers in the forward market.
+This has shifted market-making activity in FX derivatives onto smaller, more expensive and less informed, dealers, and has also resulted in adverse spillovers to liquidity conditions in spot markets.